Blotch3D/Blotch3D/README.md

-you have the Visual Studio add-on that supports it (for example, for Android you'll need to add Xamarin Android), and follow something like the above steps for that platform, or look online for instructions on creating a project for that platform.
+you have the Visual Studio add-on that supports it (for example, for Android you'll need to add Xamarin Android), and follow something like the above steps for that platform, or look online for instructions on creating a MonoGame project for that platform.

-All model meshes, textures, fonts, etc. used by the 3D hardware must be created and accessed by the same thread, because supported hardware platforms require it (like OpenGL, etc.).
-You can assume all Blotch3D and MonoGame objects must be created and accessed in that thread.

 You must instantiate a class derived from BlWindow3D.
-It will create the 3D window and make it visible, and create a single thread that we'll call the "3D thread".
+It will create the 3D window and make it visible, and create a single thread that we'll call the "3D thread", which calls certain methods of the derived class.
 This pattern is used because MonoGame uses it.
 In fact, the BlWindow3D class inherits from MonoGame's "Game" class.
 But instead of overriding MonoGame's Initialize, LoadContent, Update, and Draw, you override Blotch3D's Setup, FrameProc, and FrameDraw from BlWindow3D.
 Other "Game" class methods and events can still be overridden, if needed.

+All model meshes, textures, fonts, etc. used by the 3D hardware must be created and accessed by the 3D thread, because supported hardware platforms require it (like OpenGL, etc.).
+You can assume all Blotch3D and MonoGame objects must be created and accessed in that thread.

-Code to be executed in the context of the 3D thread must be in the Setup, FrameProc, and/or FrameDraw methods, because those methods are automatically called by the 3D thread.
+Code to be executed in the context of the 3D thread must be in the Setup, FrameProc, and/or FrameDraw methods of the class derived from BlWindow3D, because those methods are automatically called by the 3D thread.
 A single-threaded application would have all its code in those overridden methods.
 For a multi-threaded application, other threads that need to do 3D things can queue a delegate to the 3D thread as described later in this document.

 Although it may apparently work in certain circumstances or on certain platforms, do not have the BlWindow3D-derived class constructor create